Henry Martyn Noel: Early life

 Noel was born in Elizabeth, New Jersey to Henry Martyn Noel and Dorothy (née Lawson) Noel.
 Henry Sr. was a native of Missouri, and served with the 103rd Infantry Division in World War I. He later became a chemical engineer at Standard Oil's Bayway Refinery in Elizabeth, New Jersey.

 Henry Noel Jr. attended the New Hampton School in New Hampton, New Hampshire, followed by Harvard University (beginning 1940), where he studied philosophy.
 His major influences there included professors such as Alfred North Whitehead and Raphael Demos.
 However, after the outbreak of World War II, Noel and his friends became increasingly disturbed over what was happening in the world; Noel's unease culminated with his withdrawal from the school in 1943.
 He was living in East Andover, New Hampshire at the time of his enlistment.

 Travels and renunciation

-After his withdrawal from Harvard, Noel, unable to enlist in the Army due to his poor eyesight, joined the Friends Ambulance Unit (FAU) as an ambulance driver, in which capacity he served in India and Italy.
+After his withdrawal from Harvard, Noel, unable to enlist in the Army due to his poor eyesight, joined the Friends' Ambulance Unit as an ambulance driver, in which capacity he served in India and Italy.
 Noel arrived in Germany in September 1947 after working for American Aid to France, Inc., in Paris and in the field.
 He found work with a German construction firm at Kassel.
-He earned a wage of 25 marks per week, and lived in a tiny room with no electricity.
-He subsisted on German rations of 1550 calories per day.
+He earned a wage of 25 marks per week, and lived in a tiny room with no electric light.
+He subsisted on German rations of 1,550 calories per day.
 In February 1948, he renounced his U.S. citizenship.
 By October, he had successfully integrated into his new home, and stated he felt "accepted" by the community there.
 However the following month, Noel was arrested by the French army in Neustadt, Baden.